 Designated Tree Selection Tours

 - Old Main: Old Main served the University from 1887 until the 1969 blaze.
 It was the replacement for Normal Hall, the first structure of what is now SIUC.
 Built in 1874 to house Southern Illinois Normal College, Normal Hall fell victim to a fire in 1883.
-The tour highlights older trees located near the area where Old Main once stood begins and ends at parking lot 10B, including 27 trees and covering 1 mile.
-Printable PDF Map
+The tour highlights older trees located near the area where Old Main once stood.
+This tour begins and ends at parking lot 10B, including 27 trees and covering 1 mile.
+Online Map Printable PDF Map

-- Campus Lake: The Campus Lake tree tour is focused primarily on trees located around Campus Lake.
+- Campus Lake: The Campus Lake tree tour is focused primarily on trees located around Campus Lake and surroundings which represent a varied collection of habitats rarely found so close to the heart of a university campus.
+This selection highlights trees contribution to their ecosystem.
 The tour begins at parking lot 37 and ends at the Becker Pavilion, including 28 trees and covering 2.2 miles.
-Printable PDF Map
+Online Map Printable PDF Map